hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-Event rules are segmented by the event name they apply to, using the longest prefix match rule.
+Event rules are segmented by the event name they apply to.
+In the example above, the rules allow
-In the example above, the rules allow read-only access to any event, and firing of any event that
+read-only access to any event, and firing of the "deploy" event.
-starts with "deploy".

 The [`consul exec`](/docs/commands/exec.html) command uses events with the "_rexec" prefix during
 operation, so to enable this feature in a Consul environment with ACLs enabled, you will need to